el1tehAx0r/el1tehAx0r.github.io/README.md

-This File is a privacy policy for my app.
+This Repo hosts the privacy policy for my app.